markfinger/webpack-build/README.md

   // Indicates that webpack should watch the source files for changes
   // and rebuild in the background
   watch: false,

   // The delay between a change being detected and webpack starting
   // the rebuild process
   aggregateTimeout: 200,

   // Indicates if the watcher should poll for changes, rather than
-  // relying on the OSfor notifications
+  // relying on the OS for notifications
   poll: undefined,

   // Indicates that the config file should be watched for changes.
   // Any changes will cause webpack to completely rebuild the bundle
   watchConfig: false,

   // An absolute path to a file that will be used to store compilation
   // output
   cacheFile: null,

   // The maximum time that compilation output will be stored for
   cacheTTL: 1000 * 60 * 60 * 24 * 30, // 30 days

   // Indicates that webpack's watcher should emit rebuilt files to
   // memory until they are required to be on disk
   useMemoryFS: true

   // If defined, a config's `output.path` prop will have any
   // `[bundle_dir]` substrings replaced with the value of `bundleDir`
   bundleDir: null,